Unity-Technologies/com.unity.services.samples.matchplay/README.md

 #### **Setup**

 The Matchmaker and Multiplay sections of the Unity Dashboard contain their own setup instructions.
-Select **About & Support **>** Get Started** and follow the provided steps to integrate the services into your project.
+Select About & Support > Get Started and follow the provided steps to integrate the services into your project.

+The sample requires that you have:
+* Configured and Uploaded a build to Multiplay as detailed above.
+* Configured a Matchmaker pool as detailed above.

+### **Running the sample**
+**Scenes:**
+* **bootStrap** - First scene that determines if the game runs in client or server mode
+* **mainMenu** - Client UX, shows the matchmaker and local connection buttons.
+* **game_lab** - One of the game scenes, with a table.
+* **game_space** - Another one of the game scenes, features floating players.

+**Client**
+Start the project in the “Bootstrap” scene, it should by default run as a client, and bring you to the mainMenu scene.

+**For Matchmaking:**
+Select the game settings you wish to play and hit “Matchmake”, after a short while you should either find a server with compatible settings, or spin up a new one with settings that fit your preferences.
-With those services set up and your project linked to your cloud organization, open the **bootStrap** scene in the Editor and begin using the Matchplay Sample.
+With those services set up and your project linked to your cloud organization, open the bootStrap scene in the Editor and begin using the Matchplay Sample.

-### Running the sample

-You will need two “players” to demonstrate the full sample functionality.
-Create a second build, or use the included Parrelsync plugin to create "clones" of the project to test.
+**For Local Connection:**
+Start a local unity server build, or use ParrelSync to clone your project and run it with a “server” tag.

+**Local Server build:**
+Build the project as a Server build for your local OS, and run it when done before trying to connect.
+ParrelSync Local Server:
+Open Parrelsync > Clones Manager and Create then “Open in a New Editor” with the argument: “server”.